-Crushing It! is a book on how to build a personal brand.
-It covers both the mindsets, some success stories and the practical steps of doing it.
+Crushing It! teaches readers how to build a personal brand through mindsets, success stories and practical advice.

 - Create lots of great content